ywharton/sql-socialsci/setup.md

 It does not create an icon on the desktop.
 To explicitly launch the application after installing it, use the windows button (bottom left of screen) and type in ‘DB Browser’ in the search bar and selecting the application when it appears.

 ![DB Browser run](./fig/DB_Browser_install_2.png)

+## EXTRA EPISODE Installation - not needed for the lesson
+The installs below are not required for the data carpentry training session but are available for those who wish to do the EXTRA episodes (9 and 10) on their own.

 ## EXTRA Install the SQLite Shell program